-These are my rules and values; I don't have to think about them as they're apart of me and what I deem important; making my life simpler, richer and more fulfilling.
+These are my rules and values.
+I don't have to think about them as they're a part of me and what I feel is important; they my life simpler, richer and more fulfilling.
 These "rules" are not to be taken as gospel, but to help you shine a light along the way.
-I can only advise because I have made the mistakes, and want to help you learn from my errors.
+I can only advise these because I have made the mistakes, and want to help you learn from my errors.
 Be a positive, energetic source in others lives - and therefore bring out the best in yourself.

 1.)
 Surround Yourself With People Who Make You Feel Good About Being You

 These are the ones who want to see you succeed, who encourage you to achieve, who want you to be happy and who let you be you, without any stress to impress.
 You don’t need to have a huge number of friends; keep your circles small, but full of genuine people who accept you for the person that you are on your good days and bad days.
 We all need a little help from our friends.

 “Your friends and the people you surround yourself with tell you a huge amount about yourself.” - S.Pearson

 The most important relationship you have with anyone is the one that you have with yourself; make it an honest relationship that builds self-respect.
 Don't put too much pressure on yourself and reward yourself where you can.
 Life can be incredibly tough, so cut yourself a little slack and support yourself through your actions.
 It’s important to have an inner critic, and to strive towards greater things, but be realistic.
 Treat yourself during the tough times as you would another person during a struggle.